If you've blocked our ad, please consider unblocking it.

 - Spike Tops and Chain Chomps can be bounced off with Yoshi.
 The former is also unused in New Super Mario Bros.
 U. Both are used in Super Mario Maker.

-- Chain Chomps and Thwomps have hitboxes that are impenetrable by Yoshi's tongue.
+- Chain Chomps, Thwomps and Prickly Goombas have hitboxes that are impenetrable by Yoshi's tongue.

 - Switches can be pressed by Yoshi, even when the player is not riding Yoshi.